Ipomoea corymbosa: Description and names

-This plant is often used for purposes other than recreation, as natives of Mexico consider the powder produced from its seeds a tool for divination and communion with spirits.
-Because of the widespread use among native tribes, Colonial rules initially feared Ololiuqui and banned it introducing harsh punishments for users.
+This plant is often used for purposes other than recreation, as natives of Mexico consider the flour produced from its seeds (distinguished as ololiuhqui (ololiúqui, "round things")) a tool for divination and communion with spirits.
+Because of the widespread use among native tribes, Colonial rules initially feared ololiuhqui and banned it introducing harsh punishments for users.

 Chemical properties

 The Nahuatl word ololiuhqui means "round thing", and refers to the small, brown, oval seeds of the morning glory, not the plant itself, which is called coaxihuitl (“snake-plant") in Nahuatl, and hiedra, bejuco or quiebraplatos in the Spanish language.
 The seeds, in Spanish, are sometimes called semilla de la Virgen (seeds of the Virgin Mary).
 While little of it is known outside of Mexico, its seeds were perhaps the most common psychedelic drug used by the natives.

 In 1941, Richard Evans Schultes first identified ololiuhqui as Turbina corymbosa and the chemical composition was first described in 1960 in a paper by Albert Hofmann.
 The seeds contain ergine (LSA), an ergoline alkaloid which is also present in ergot of rye and is similar in structure to LSD.
-Ergot of rye was part of the Kykeon, the drink which was a component of the Eleusinian mysteries.
+Ergot of rye was part of the Kykeon, the drink which was a component of the Eleusinian Mysteries.
 The psychedelic properties of Turbina corymbosa and a comparison of the potency of different varieties were studied in the Central Intelligence Agency's MKULTRA Subproject 22 in 1956.